-Your Will is your chance to take care of everything that’s important to you and family and friends should always come first.
+Your Will is your chance to take care of everything that’s important to you.
+Family and loved ones obviously always come first.

-Here are a few important things you should consider before you see your advisor:
+Here are a few important things you should consider before you speak to a professional advisor.

 One of the most important things you will have to work out is the value of your estate.

 This means calculating the value of everything you own, including:

 After adding up the value of all your assets, you need to minus any existing debts.
 These might include mortgages, loans, overdrafts and credit or extended purchase agreements.